Juozas Vitkus: Education and interwar Lithuania

 Juozas Vitkus completed primary education in Tirkšliai, where he also learned to play the violin.
 In 1913 he studied at the Mažeikiai trade school, where he learned French and German, as well as at the Telšiai high school, from which he graduated in 1922.
 At the end of 1918, he started working as a clerk and secretary of Tirkšliai municipality.
 In 1920, he joined the Kaunas war school and participated in the Lithuanian Wars of Independence.
 From 1924 to 1926 he studied higher military technical courses in Kaunas.
 He married Genovaitė Grybauskaitė in 1927, with whom he had 7 children.
-From 1929 to 1934 he studied military engineering at the Royal Military Academy in Brussels, in which upon graduation, by performance, placed second; the first place was taken by Prince Albert of Belgium.
+From 1929 to 1934 he studied military engineering at the Royal Military Academy in Brussels.
+By performance he placed second, while first place was taken by Prince Albert of Belgium.
 In 1938 he was awarded the rank of lieutenant colonel and began teaching engineering in the Kaunas war school.
 Vitkus actively participated and collaborated in publications like Kardas, Karys, and Mūsų žinynas.

 Life in the LAF and the partisan movement

-In 1941, Vitkus was a staff member of the Lithuanian Activist Front in Vilnius, which organized a uprising on June 22, 1941.
+In 1941, Vitkus was a staff member of the Lithuanian Activist Front in Vilnius, which organized an uprising on June 22, 1941.
 To avoid being taken into the Nazi army, his close friend organized for him to work in the department of apartments and property.
 Due to his prominence as an officer and underground staff member and teacher, he was later increasingly unsuccessfully persecuted by Soviet agents.
 To avoid full capture, he moved to Dzūkija and got a job as an accountant in the Kabeliai forestry.
 In May 1945, he founded the Dzūkija partisan headquarters and formed the Merkis partisan group, which was renamed to the Kazimieriatis group after his death.
 He founded the "partisan district A", and in the spring of 1946, together with the Tauras partisan district, he formed the southern Lithuanian partisan district and was elected its commander.
 Vitkus also prepared a partisan statute, as well as signed a decree announcing the main principles of the restoration of Lithuania and its independence.
 During this time he published the newspaper Laisvės varpas (bell of freedom).
+He modeled the partisans in the form of the Lithuanian army, enforcing strict discipline as well as the use of codenames, uniforms, as well as creating a mobilization plan.
 In 1946 he was heavily wounded in fights against the Soviet Army in a forest in the Lazdijai District.
-He was later taken into custody but died while being driven.
+He was later taken into custody but died while being driven to headquarters in Leipalingis.
 The death of Juozas Vitkus-Kazimieraitis was reported to Stalin himself.
 His body was not discovered until 2022 in the yard of former MGB headquarters in Druskininkai.